Battle of Bear Valley: Battle

 On January 8, a local cattleman and owner of the Ruby Mercantile, Philip C. Clarke, rode into camp and told Captain Ryder that his neighbor found the body of a cow in the mountains to the north and that a piece of its hide had been removed for making sandals.
 It was assumed that Yaquis killed the cow so Ryder strengthened the observation post on top of the ridge by sending up First Lieutenant William Scott and a detail of men equipped with field glasses to watch the trails from a distance.
 According to Colonel Wharfield's book; "About the middle of the afternoon Lieutenant Scott signaled 'attention.'
 Upon acknowledgement from the camp sentry, he gave the message 'enemy in sight,' and pointed toward a low ridge west of camp a quarter of a mile or more distant.
 The sentry hollered to First Sgt.
 Samuel H. Alexander, who was sitting under nearby mesquite with several other noncommissioned officers.
 The shout brought everyone to their feet.
-On the skyline of the ridge could be seen along column of Indians [Yaquis] crossing to the other side.
+On the skyline of the ridge could be seen a long column of Indians [Yaquis] crossing to the other side.
 The horses had been under saddle with loose cinches all day tied up in the corral; so within a few minutes the troop was mounted."
 By the time the soldiers left camp the Yaquis were no longer in sight but Lieutenant Scott kept pointing so the troop kept moving due south, towards the border fence.
 When the Americans were finally in position, they dismounted in a "shallow brushy draw," left a guard to watch the horses, and then continued advancing on foot in a skirmish line.
 Moving forward, the soldiers were nearing the top of a canyon side when Captain Ryder decided to return to the horses, using a different path.
 On the way down, the soldiers came across "hastily abandoned packs" which suggested that the Yaquis were very close and knew they were being pursued.
 Ryder then continued up the canyon, in a southeastern direction, when suddenly the Yaquis opened fire from concealed positions.

-The United States returned fire and a typical Indian war skirmish began.
+The Americans returned fire and a typical Indian war skirmish began.
 Wharfield wrote that "the fighting developed into an old kind of Indian engagement with both sides using all the natural cover of boulders and brush to full advantage.
 The Yaquis kept falling back, dodging from boulder to boulder and firing rapidly.
 They offered only a fleeting target, seemingly just a disappearing shadow.
 The officer saw one of them running for another cover, then stumble and thereby expose himself.
 A corporal alongside the captain had a good chance for an open shot.
 At the report of the Springfield, a flash of fire enveloped the Indian's body for an instant, but he kept on to the rock."

 Captain Ryder wrote Colonel Wharfield the following for his book: